jeremylaw95/tax_calculator/README.md

 ## Running Tests

-To run all of the service, controller and system tests
+To run the service, controller and system tests

 ```bash
 rspec